Nat King Cole: Experiences with racism

+1956 Birmingham assault

-In 1956, Cole was assaulted on stage during a concert in Birmingham, Alabama, with the Ted Heath Band while singing the song "Little Girl".
-Having circulated photographs of Cole with white female fans bearing incendiary boldface captions reading "Cole and His White Women" and "Cole and Your Daughter" three men belonging to the North Alabama Citizens Council assaulted Cole, apparently attempting to kidnap him.
+On April 10, 1956, Cole was assaulted during a concert in Birmingham, Alabama, while singing the song "Little Girl" on stage with the Ted Heath Band.
+After photographs of Cole with white female fans were circulated bearing such incendiary, boldface captions as "Cole and His White Women" and "Cole and Your Daughter", three men belonging to the North Alabama Citizens Council attacked Cole in an apparent attempt to kidnap him.

 The three assailants ran down the aisles of the auditorium towards Cole.
-Local law enforcement quickly ended the invasion of the stage, but in the ensuing mêlée Cole was toppled from his piano bench and received a slight injury to his back.
+Local law enforcement quickly ended their invasion of the stage, but not until Cole was toppled from his piano bench and received a slight injury to his back.
 He did not finish the concert.
-A fourth member of the group was later arrested.
-All were tried and convicted.

-Six men, including 23-year-old Willie Richard Vinson, were formally charged with assault with intent to murder him, but later the charge against four of them was changed to conspiracy to commit a misdemeanor.
-The original plan to attack Cole included 150 men from Birmingham and nearby towns.
+Police later found rifles, a blackjack, and brass knuckles in a car outside the venue.